 Yes!
 All mentors going to the same high school carpool together every week from a meeting place on campus.
 Contact your high school lead for information on where this is.

 Quiz section is full on MyUW or DreamSIS

 The caps on our quiz sections are set based on the number of high school students that will likely be available to work with at the school you’d be visiting during that time.
 We try to adhere to those caps as much as possible, to ensure that you will be working with a student and you get that full experience.

 If the visit you are interested in is full, please consider visiting another school that still has a need for mentors.
 If none of the open visits seem to fit your schedule, come by our office in MGH 274 and ask about scheduling; many of our visits offer an “early car” back to the UW that can get you back in time for a class that would normally overlap with the visit time.

 Can I earn extra credit?

 Yes!
-By visiting two schools for an entire quarter or attending a large number of extra events, you may be eligible for a third credit.
+By visiting two schools for an entire quarter or attending a large number of extra events, you may be eligible for a third credit (an extra EDUC 369).
 Email email@example.com for more information.